fluxcd/image-automation-controller/docs/api/image-automation.md

 </em>
 </td>
 <td>
-<p>SecretRef holds the name to a secret that contains a &lsquo;value&rsquo; key with the GPG file as the value.
+<p>SecretRef holds the name to a secret that contains a &lsquo;git.asc&rsquo; key
+corresponding to the ASCII Armored file containing the GPG signing keypair as the value.
 It must be in the same namespace as the ImageUpdateAutomation.</p>
 </td>
 </tr>
 </tbody>